seap-udea/pryngles/DEVELOPERS.md

   conditional.
 All code after a cell including the "--End--" string is ignored in simple conversion.

 - **Advanced conversion**: Also called `xconvert`.
+See *JupDev* section below.
 In the first stage of this procedure a simple conversion is performed.
 Then the resulting python module files are parsed searching comments of the form "#@command" instructing the script to separate componentes by classes and constants.

   All classes in a file are first located in a `<module>-<class>.temp` file.